 Newsletters

-Power & Pushback: Lawsuit alleges Miami Beach official hired billboard trucks to target anti-Zionist activists
+Power & Pushback: Miami Beach official hired billboard trucks to target anti-Zionist activists

-A city official in Miami Beach is being sued for allegedly hiring billboard trucks to attack local Jewish anti-Zionist activists.
+A city official in Miami Beach, who is a defendant in a First Amendment lawsuit brought by Jewish Voice for Peace, South Florida against the City of Miami Beach, allegedly hired billboard trucks to attack local Jewish anti-Zionist activists.

-According to the lawsuit, Miami Beach Commissioner David Suarez employed the trucks to drive past a Jewish Voice for Peace protest last winter.
-The trucks, which targeted JVP member Donna Nevel and her husband Alan Levine, were emblazoned with the phrase “Jew Hater.”
+According to an invoice obtained in the lawsuit, Miami Beach Commissioner David Suarez hired three trucks to drive past a Jewish Voice for Peace protest last winter.
+The trucks, which targeted JVP member Donna Nevel and her husband Alan Levine, a lawyer for JVP in the lawsuit, were emblazoned with the phrase “Jew Hater.”

 Receipts show that Suarez paid $4,000 for the trucks.

-The filing calls on Suarez, Miami Beach Mayor Steven Meiner, and others officials to produce internal documents related to a broader court case over a city ordinance that was implemented to quash pro-Palestine protest.
+The filing had called on Suarez, Miami Beach Mayor Steven Meiner, and others officials to produce internal documents related to a broader court case over a city ordinance that was implemented to quash pro-Palestine protest.

 “Let me make very clear that Commissioner Suarez will not keep us from speaking out and taking action against Israel’s genocide and long history of violence against the Palestinian people,” said Nevel at a press conference on May 13 in front of Miami Beach City Hall.
 “Commissioner Suarez will not keep us from speaking out and taking action against Miami Beach’s complicity in genocide.
 And he will not keep us from seeking and pursuing justice.”